THE STAGE 4 stars

 ASHROW THEATRE - A professional theatre company providing excellent theatre nationwide, working with local creatives from the East Midlands and beyond.

-Ashrow Theatre are delighted to announce that we will be presenting new writing 'Declining the Future' at Oxford and Buxton festivals in 2016 (additional venues TBC) and our Edwardian Street Theatre will also be entertaining audiences again from May - September
+Ashrow Theatre are delighted to announce that we will be presenting new writing 'Declining the Future' at Oxford and Buxton festivals as well as Nonsuch Theatre, Nottingham.
+Addutionally our Edwardian Street Theatre will also be entertaining audiences again from May - September

 The directors(Frank Simms and Jenny Earl) writer(Jill Haas) and an ensemble cast in the true sense of the word have captured the style of the period and produced a piece worthy of J.B Priestley and Terrence Rattigan.
 In fact-that is what I came away feeling I had witnessed.